JMcWhorter150/jeopardy/README.md

 ![Leaderboard](screenshots/Leaderboard.png)

-# Problem Solved By Application
+# Problems Solved By Application

 * Jeopardy is an entertainment application that allows users to select from an archive of past games or play randomly-selected games.